MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 > The SWAP gate is *not* the same as rearranging the elements of a variable with type `Qubit[]`.
 > Applying `SWAP(q1, q2)` causes a change to the state of the qubits referred to by `q1` and `q2`, while `let swappedRegister = [q2; q1]` only affects how we refer to those qubits.
 > Moreover, `(Controlled SWAP)([q0], q1, q2)` allows for `SWAP` to be conditioned on the state of a third qubit, which we cannot represent by rearranging elements.
-> The controlled-SWAP gate is powerful enough to include all classical computation.
+> The controlled-SWAP gate, also known as the Fredikin gate, is powerful enough to include all classical computation.

 The <xref:microsoft.quantum.primitive.multix> operation performs a tensor product of Pauli $X$ gates to an array of qubits.
 It has signature `(Qubit[] => () : Adjoint, Controlled)`.